In our interdependent society, don’t forget those who are getting us through

 We have a history of rallying in times of crisis but soon forgetting that the road to lasting societal change is long and requires unwavering commitment.
 We shift attention even where we agree a major debt is owed: We praise and thank our veterans for their service, and yet we live with the knowledge that they’re not getting the physical- and mental-health services they deserve.

 When this pandemic finally passes and we find our way back to the semblance of the lives we once knew, let’s remember these workers whom we’ve anointed as essential.
 Let’s do so in ways that will matter.
 Let’s indeed push to invest in having emergency supplies, including personal protective equipment for our first responders and health-care workers.
 And more broadly, let’s advocate for the overdue universal access to health care and paid sick leave that is needed to support every member of our intertwined and interdependent society.
-In doing, so we’ll go beyond the newest catch phrase to an enduring change that will demonstrate our respect and gratitude.
+In doing so, we’ll go beyond the newest catch phrase to an enduring change that will demonstrate our respect and gratitude.

 Sima Sarrafan